gmfrees/TonexOneController/TaskList.md

 # Tonex One Controller: An open-source controller and display interface for the IK Multimedia Tonex One guitar pedal
 # Task List
-## Midi serial latency
-If a lot of Midi serial messages are sent (e.g. from time stamps) then latency can occur.<br>
-Look at if this is a queue overflow, or appended messages in serial handler, or other.

 ## 4.3B Parameter UI
 Add sliders for bass/Mid/Treble frequency, to the 4.3B UI.<br>